REBELinBLUE/kube-guide/3-tutorial.md

 you want to avoid this situation.

-We also have `tolerations` defined, we previously mentioned these at the start of the tutorial, they are how *Kubelet* and the *Scheduler* know whether *Pods* are allowed on *Nodes* which have been *tainted*; in a real cluster you would also not need this.
+We also have `tolerations` defined, we previously mentioned these at the start of the tutorial, they are how *Kubelet* and the *Scheduler* know whether *Pods* are allowed on *Nodes* which have been *tainted*.
 Kubernetes has a featured known as [Taint Based Evictions](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/#taint-based-evictions)
 , this means that when a *Node* meets certain conditions (mentioned on the linked page) it is tainted to say that is it unhealthy.
 For example, if the *Node* becomes unreachable the taint `node.kubernetes.io/unreachable` is added to it, by default Kubernetes will *tolerate* these *taints* for 300 seconds, however for testing purposes we have set it to 5 seconds.
+In a production real cluster you almost certainly don't want to change this so you can leave the `tolerations` out of the *Manifest*.

-*Taints* also have 3 effects, `NoSchedule` which means the *Pod* should never be scheduled on the *Node*, however if the *taint* is added after it is already scheduled the *Pod* will not be evicted, `PreferNoSchedule` which means the *Pod* can be scheduled but only as a last resort and `NoExecute` which means the *Pod* should be evicted from the *Node* if it is already scheduled.
+*Taints* have 3 effects, `NoSchedule` which means the *Pod* should never be scheduled on the *Node*, however if the *taint* is added after it is already scheduled the *Pod* will not be evicted, `PreferNoSchedule` which means the *Pod* can be scheduled but only as a last resort and `NoExecute` which means the *Pod* should be evicted from the *Node* if it is already scheduled.